genzellab/UMAP/Distances/README.md

 - meanDistances_perTreatment.py : Find distances of treatments' OR, OD, and CON to HC and compute mean of these values.

   NOTE: More elegant and practical script will be released soon

+- find_diValue.py : Find discrimination index of a specific ratxdayxtrial(e.g. Rat1 OR Trial1)